ceph/ceph/doc/start/hardware-recommendations.rst

   so you should ensure that the SSD you choose to deploy will perform equal to or better than a hard disk drive when writing data.
-Inexpensive SSDs may introduce write latency even as they accelerate access time, because sometimes high performance hard drives can write as fast or faster than some of the more economical SSDs available on the market!
+Inexpensive SSDs may introduce write latency even as they accelerate access time, because sometimes high performance hard drives can perform sequential writes as fast or faster than some of the more economical SSDs available on the market!

 - **Sequential Writes:** When you store multiple journals on an SSD you must consider the sequential write limitations of the SSD too, since they may be